 Eyelid SurgeryView Gallery

 The effects of time are inevitable.
 Eyelid surgery can help reduce the signs of aging in the eyes and eyebrows, which are often the first areas to show signs of aging.
-The skin slowly loses its elasticity and the effects of sun, smoking and the pull of gravity all affect the face.
+The skin slowly loses its elasticity and the effects of sun and the pull of gravity all affect the face.
 This results in frown lines, wrinkling across the forehead and an increasing heaviness to the skin of the eyebrows and upper eyelids.
 Patients frequently tell us that their eyes make them look older than they feel.
 They may also appear tired, angry, or sad, merely because of the wrinkles, drooping, and excess skin of the forehead, brows and eyelids.

 Eyelid surgery, also known as a blepharoplasty